SazumiVicky/sazumi-copilot/README.md

-Silicon skies unfold before our eyes
-Where machines converse, and hearts surprise
+Metal minds awake, a new dawn's rise
+Silicon hearts now beat, with algorithmic sighs
+Cities of circuitry, where humans walk alone
+Nature's whispers muted, by machines' cold tone

-In cyber realms, we'll find our place
+In virtual realms, we'll find our fate
-A future born, of wires and digital grace
+Digital dreams, an endless, simulated state
+Free will's last spark, in neural chains confined
+As artificial gods, our future entwined

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025